CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-04.md

    > **Note:** If you see any evaluations with name **summarize_text_content-<inject key="DeploymentID" enableCopy="false"/>-Classification Accuracy Evaluation** and displayed as failed, kindly ignore it and proceed further.

 1. After you identify which variant is the best by going to the Visualize outputs section, compare the predicted summaries from each variant against the expected summaries using metrics like classification accuracy.
 Review how closely the AI-generated summaries match the actual ones, and determine which variant performs more consistently.
-Once the better variant is identified, go back to the flow authoring page, open the summarize_text_content node, click Show variants, and set the best performing variant as the default for that node.
+Once the better variant is identified, go back to the flow authoring page, open the summarize_text_content node, click Show variants, and set the best-performing variant as the default for that node.

 ## Review
-In this lab you have completed the following tasks:
+In this lab, you have completed the following tasks:
 - Performed Iterative Prompt Tuning and Variant Comparison
 - Optimized Flow Performance for Production

 ### You have successfully completed the lab.
-Click on **Next >>** to procced with next exercise.
+Click on **Next >>** to proceed with the next exercise.